 3 Tips for Employer Branding

 You may or may not go along with these arithmetic skills, some of which are unfortunately only based on estimates, after all, LinkedIn provides HR professionals with detailed guidelines on employer branding.

 We have selected 3 tips to help companies pave the way for a strong employer brand:

 - Include employees: Employees are the most credible ambassadors for a company.
-With social networks, for example, employees have the opportunity to propose people from their network to vacancies and to share vacancies via Xing, LinkedIn, Twitter and Facebook with their own network.
+With social networks, for example, employees have the opportunity to suggest people from their network for vacancies and vacancies via Xing, LinkedIn, Twitter and Facebook to share with your own network.

 - Use the potential of social media: The social networks of a company should not be managed by the marketing department alone.
 HR representatives should also be approachable here.
 Social media are not pure broadcasting channels, dialogue is called for, even from individual to individual.